Top Dems: We have framework to pay for $3.5T bill; no detail

 Democrats have proposed paying for the measure mostly with tax increases on the rich and corporations.
 But lawmakers have disagreed over details of those levies, and other disputes remain over initiatives to boost health care, climate change and other proposals.

-Pelosi and Schumer addressed reporters a day after Biden met with over a dozen top Democrats in an effort to narrow their differences.
+Pelosi and Schumer addressed reporters a day after Biden met with over 20 Democrats in an effort to narrow their differences, including Manchin and Sinema.

 Meanwhile, the House and Senate remained at a standstill over a separate package to keep the government funded past the Sept.
 30 fiscal year-end and to suspend the federal debt limit to avert a shutdown and a devastating U.S. default on payments.
 Senate Republicans are refusing to back the House-passed bill.